-Human Resources reviews the remuneration of employees in control functions ensuring that remuneration proposals are determined with reference to objectives that relate to their respective functions and not to the performance of the business units they oversee. • ensuring MRTs have their variable remuneration subject to malus and clawback adjustment as appropriate in accordance with the R&Co Group's Malus and Clawback Policy.
+- delivering at least 50% of a MRTs variable remuneration, for those above the de-minimis threshold, in shares or share linked instruments; - ensuring MRTs have their variable remuneration subject to malus and clawback adjustment as appropriate in accordance with the R&Co Group's Malus and Clawback Policy.

-In accordance with Article 94-(3)-(a) and (b) (respectively) of CRD5, a proportionate approach is applied when determining the level of deferral and non cash instrument that should be awarded as part of the variable remuneration of MRTs identified on an individual basis in our credit institutions and MRTs identified on a consolidated basis whose remuneration is below the specified thresholds.
+In accordance with Article 94(3)(a) and (b) (respectively) of CRD V, a proportionate approach is applied when determining the level of deferral and non-cash instrument that should be awarded as part of the variable remuneration of MRTs identified on an individual basis in our credit institutions and MRTs identified on a consolidated basis whose remuneration is below the specified thresholds.